Startup identity & the sadness of a successful exit

 Just like a bad relationship that has to be ended even though it will be painful, especially if you genuinely love the other person: Just because it’s painful doesn’t mean you don’t need to do it.

-Building a company in year-one is completely different than building that company through year-five or -ten.
+Building a company in year-one is completely different than building that company through year seven (when I left Smart Bear) or year fourteen (when I left WP Engine).
 The CEO’s job description changes over time, and so does the company, whether you sell it or not.
 Are you emotionally prepared for this as well?

 Are you OK with innovation taking a back seat to developing scalable, mature processes?
 Are you OK releasing control in day-to-day operations to managers, and then releasing control of the managers to your executive team?
 Are you OK wresting yourself out of Visual Studio, out of Adwords, off the website, off the live chat, out of the sales calls, trusting your managers and not being that sort of meddling micro-manager boss that you yourself hate?
 Are you OK shouldering the burden of the livelihoods of dozens or thousands of families rather than “pulling 90 hour weeks” to push some code out the door with a co-founder, which now seems easy in comparison?